Sleep: A Developmental Approach

 We all know the goal.
 The goal is to give the 2 year old a kiss good night, and then have him climb into his bed and just go to sleep for 11 hours straight!
 So just keep your eye on the prize and accept that things will be bad at first.
 How quickly your child gets there depends on many factors.
 Are you letting the bedtime routine go on for too long?
 Are you staying in the room until he falls asleep?
 Are you still giving in and bringing him to your bed on some nights?
 All of these habits can be undone.
 But it will take time and, in just about every case, a lot of tears – theirs and yours both.

 Start by making realistic goals for you and your family, including how many minutes you’ll let your child cry before going in, or what you’ll do once you do go in, and try your best to stick to your guns and stay sane.
 Your pediatrician can provide you with advice and expertise, but there is no one there except you at 1 in the morning, with work looming the next day and a child you love more than anything acting hysterical.
 Only you can feel out what the right approach is.
-Just know that in 99 percent of cases, if you fight the good fight, you will win!
+Just know that in 99 percent of cases, if you hang in there, you will see the full night of sleep!

 Good luck with achieving the dream!